Followers

 A Prequel

 This is a rare Yankee Doodle Spies "prequel" post.
 In many ways, the seeds of the American struggle for independence were watered with the blood of the French and Indian War.
-And in a bold coincidence, George Washington's activities in the western (Virginia- Pennsylvania-Ohio) frontier played a role in its beginning.
-A young Washington had explored the frontier for the then Governor of Virginia, Robert Dinwiddie.
+And in a bold coincidence, George Washington's activities on the western frontier (in Virginia, Pennsylvania, and Ohio) played a role in its beginning.
+A young Washington had explored the frontier for the then-Governor of Virginia, Robert Dinwiddie.
 During one mission, an altercation with a party of French and Indians spurred both nations (and much of Europe) into a long and costly war.
-As one of the few English who had traversed the wilderness, Washington was appointed a special aide to the commander in chief of British forces in North America, Edward Braddock.
+As one of the few Englishmen who had traversed the wilderness, Washington was appointed a special aide to the commander in chief of British forces in North America, Edward Braddock.
 Washington did not have a Royal commission, however, and was considered a colonial officer.
 This was no small factor in Washington's later drift from being English to being American.

 Washington became a special assistant